 QuadPlane Flight modes¶

-The QuadPlane code is based upon the Plane master firmware but with 5 extra modes:
+The QuadPlane code is based upon the Plane master firmware but with 6 extra modes.
+Most are identical to equivalent Copter modes:

 FLTMODE* parameters for these